tinyprinter/tinyprinter.club/content/_index.md

 # How to get started

+(If you have an ESC/POS-compatible thermal printer or you don't have a printer yet: create a fake printer below then jump to the FAQ.)

-We'll assume you have your Paperang.
+We'll assume you have a Paperang P1.
 Great!
-You can already use via its app on your smartphone, but that's not what we'll do, at least, not for the most of this.
+You can already use it via its app on your smartphone, but that's not what we'll do, at least, not for the most of this.
 One thing you should do before we start: open up the app, click the three dots on the top right corner, select your Paperang and under "Automatic Shutdown Settings", set it to "Non-automatic close".
-That will prevent it for going to sleep.
+This prevents it from going to sleep.

 Connect your Paperang to a power source with a USB cable to prevent drain.
-You can communicate with the printer via USB but for now, we'll just use Bluetooth.
+You can communicate with the printer via USB, but for now, we'll just use Bluetooth.

 Pair your Paperang with your computer over Bluetooth and make sure you have Node 10, Python 3.7 and Docker installed.

 # Let's make a (fake) printer

-This project is predicated on us prentending to be a Little Printer, so let's do that.
+This project is predicated on us pretending to be a Little Printer, so let's do that.

 First, visit [this website](https://little-printer-claim-code.netlify.app/) that generates the required `*.printer` file for you.
 Download it and guard it with your life; this is your printer now.